thewtex/thesis/high_freq_plaque/high_freq_plaque.rst

   areas, data was collected with -10 dB gain relative to |pat142|\ a), which explains the larger impact of electronic noise in c).

-Beware of the presence of the catheter used to suspend the plaques in these images.
+Note the presence of the catheter used to suspend the plaques in these images.
 It is clearly visible as a high intensity cylinder.
-In Subject 142,
-|pat142|, it is visible on the right and rear in the volume renderings.
-The
-catheter protrudes from the tips along the axis of the internal carotid artery (ICA) segment for Subject 144, |pat144|.
-It extends deeply into the bulb and ICA segment of Subject 154, |pat154|.
-It reaches from the start of the bulb up into the bifurcation on one side and only slightly penetrates the ICA for Subject 158, |pat158|.
-In general, the IBSC images look 'cleaner' than the B-Mode images with similar to the same resolution.
+In Subject 142, as seen in |pat142|, it is visible on the right and rear in the volume renderings.
+The catheter protrudes from the tips along the axis of the internal carotid artery (ICA) segment for Subject 144, shown in |pat144|.
+It extends deeply into the bulb and ICA segment of Subject 154, as seen in |pat154|.
+It reaches from the start of the bulb up into the bifurcation on one side and only slightly penetrates the ICA for Subject 158, in |pat158|.
+In general, the IBSC images look 'cleaner' than the B-Mode images with similar spatial resolution.
 This can be attributed to the removal of speckle in the IBSC.

 Subject 142 shows a possible high-risk plaque with an extensive hemorrhagic area